 Create your own interior decoration with these 3D paper Leafcutter Ants!

 These 3D paper Leafcutter ants are strong!
 They can carry up to 50 times their own body weight!
 You can now take the insect life into your home decoration in a very animal friendly way.
-All our paper creations are made with FSC-paper.
-And so are these Leafcutter ants.
+All our paper creations are eco-friendly and so are these Leafcutter ants.
 Assembling these 3D paper Leafcutter ants is like a mindful journey.
 The feeling of joy when you are ready with assembling these cool black Leafcutter ants is great!

 The Leaf Cutter Ants kit contains: